wyeworks/blog/source/_posts/2015-06-22-how-to-build-rails-5-api-only-and-ember-application.markdown

 The [original implementation from TodoMVC](https://github.com/tastejs/todomvc/tree/gh-pages/examples/emberjs) is our starting point, but we must do a few changes to have it working properly with our backend.
 In fact, the TodoMVC Ember example uses the browser local storage to persist Todo items, but we want to have our Rails API application doing this job.

 After downloading the Ember application code from TodoMVC, we need to have a newer version of the `ember-data` library to integrate properly this frontend application with Rails API.
 If you're interested on reading more about this, [we've opened a pull request on the TodoMVC repository](https://github.com/tastejs/todomvc/pull/1343).
-So meanwhile the pull request is not merged or ember-data updated in other way, we need to update this library by hand using curl:
+So whilst the pull request is not merged or ember-data updated in other way, we need to update this library by hand using curl:

 <pre>curl http://builds.emberjs.com/release/ember-data.js > node_modules/ember-data/ember-data.js</pre>